javapark1/geode-addon-bundles/README.md

 ## Installing Bundles

-To install bundles, run the `install_bundle` command included in `hazelcast-addon`.
-Before installing a bundle, make sure you are in the workspace configured with the compatible IMDG or Jet version.
+To install bundles, run the `install_bundle` command included in `geode-addon`.
+Before installing a bundle, make sure you are in the workspace configured with the compatible Geode or GemFire version.
 Always execute the `switch_workspace` command first to enter the workspace of your choice before installing a bundle.

 ### Listing Remote Bundles